-- Clearly communicates to schools the criteria for charter revocation, renewal, and nonrenewal decisions that are consistent with the charter agreement, including any policy changes thereto. - ii.
+- Clearly communicates to schools the criteria for charter revocation, renewal, and non-renewal decisions that are consistent with the charter agreement, including any policy changes thereto. - ii.
 Promptly notifies each school of its renewal (or, if applicable, revocation) decision, including written explanation of the reasons for the decision. - iii.
 Promptly communicates renewal or revocation decisions to the school community and public within a time frame that allows parents and students to exercise choices for the upcoming school year. - iv.
-Explains in writing any available rights of legal or administrative appeal through which a school may challenge the authorizer's decision, including appeal to the State Board of Education. - v.
+Explains in writing any available rights of legal or administrative appeal through which a school may challenge the authorizer's decision, including appeal to the Tennessee Public Charter School Commission. - v.
 Regularly updates and publishes the process for renewal decision making, including guidance regarding required content and format for renewal applications.